Defence ministers meet on Mali amid Russia tensions

 "We must keep in mind that the presence of jihadist groups linked to Daesh and Al Qaeda also remains a threat [to Europe] and must be addressed," she said.

-Meanwhile, Mali was "already facing the worst food insecurity crisis we've seen in 10 years," of conflict there Hannah Gibbin, a Senegal-based coordinator for the International Rescue Committee, a US advocacy group, said.
+Meanwhile, Mali was "already facing the worst food insecurity crisis we've seen in 10 years," of conflict there Hannah Gibbin, a Senegal-based coordinator for the International Rescue Committee, a global humanitarian organisation, said.

 "Right now, we're estimating 1.2 million Malians are facing a food crisis," she said, urging the EU to make sure humanitarian aid could keep flowing even if it decided to impose further sanctions.